 Stream mode (one file at a time).

 Confident that the network would provide an unbiased source of diagnostic data (can’t shake those network roots), I asked for a trace file.
-I examined the trace using Dynatrace Network Analyzer, and quickly confirmed a TCP receive window constraint.
+Upon examining the trace, I quickly confirmed a TCP receive window constraint.